-

 DIY wedding flowers

+Looking for DIY wedding flower options?
+You are in the right place.
+Looking for more information about FULL SERVICE weddings?
+Go here.
 DIY wedding flowers are personal My husband and I met while working at an assembly-line wedding venue.
 I was a banquet waitress and he was a bartender and most weekends we’d work at least 1 or 2 or even 3 wedding receptions in a row.
 This was not a nice, historic hotel, mind you.
 It was a chain hotel with bad food and tired decor.
 It was the era of the Electric Slide and the Macarena!
-Needless to say, when we decided to get married a few years later we knew what we didn’t want: a wedding that in any way resembled our former place of employment.
-So we got…
+Needless to say, when we decided to get married a few…

 -